Internet forum: BBCode and HTML

-HyperText Markup Language (HTML) is sometimes allowed but usually its use is discouraged or when allowed, it is extensively filtered.
-Modern bulletin board systems often will have it disabled altogether or allow only administrators use it, as allowing it on any normal user level is considered a security risk due to a high rate of XSS vulnerabilities.
-When HTML is disabled Bulletin Board Code (BBCode) is the most common preferred alternative.
-BBCode usually consists of a tag, similar to HTML only instead of < and > the tagname is enclosed within square brackets (meaning: [ and ]).
-Commonly [i] is used for italic type, [b] is used for bold, [u] for underline, [color="value"] for color and [list] for lists, as well as [img] for images and [url] for links.
+HyperText Markup Language (HTML) is sometimes allowed, but usually its use is discouraged or, when allowed, extensively filtered.
+Modern bulletin board systems often have it disabled altogether or allow only administrators to use it, as allowing it at any normal user level is considered a security risk due to the high rate of XSS vulnerabilities.
+When HTML is disabled, Bulletin Board Code (BBCode) is the most common preferred alternative.
+BBCode usually consists of a tag, similar to HTML, but instead of < and >, the tagname is enclosed within square brackets (meaning: [ and ]).
+Commonly, [i] is used for italic type, [b] is used for bold, [u] for underline, [color="value"] for color, and [list] for lists, as well as [img] for images and [url] for links.

-The following example BBCode: [b]This[/b] is [i]clever[/i] [b] [i]text[/i] [/b] when the post is viewed the code is rendered to HTML and will appear as: This is clever text.
+The following example BBCode: [b]This[/b] is [i]clever[/i] [b] [i]text[/i] [/b].
+When the post is viewed, the code is rendered to HTML and will appear as: This is clever text.

-Many forum packages offer a way to create Custom BBCodes, or BBcodes that are not built into the package, where the administrator of the board can create complex BBCodes to allow the use of JavaScript or iframe functions in posts, for example embedding a YouTube or Google Video complete with viewer directly into a post.
+Many forum packages offer a way to create Custom BBCodes, or BBcodes that are not built into the package, where the administrator of the board can create complex BBCodes to allow the use of JavaScript or iframe functions in posts, for example, embedding a YouTube or Google Video complete with viewer directly into a post.

 Emoticon

-An emoticon or smiley is a symbol or combination of symbols used to convey emotional content in written or message form.
-Forums implement a system through which some of the text representations of an emoticons (e.g. xD, :p) are rendered as a small image.
-Depending on what part of the world the forum's topic originates (since most forums are international) smilies can be replaced by other forms of similar graphics, an example would be kaoani (e.g. *(^O^)*, (^-^)b), or even text between special symbols (e.g. :blink:, :idea:).
+An emoticon, or smiley, is a symbol or combination of symbols used to convey emotional content in written or message form.
+Forums implement a system through which some of the text representations of emoticons (e.g., xD, :p) are rendered as a small image.
+Depending on what part of the world the forum's topic originates from (since most forums are international), smilies can be replaced by other forms of similar graphics; an example would be kaoani (e.g., *(^O^)*, (^-^)b), or even text between special symbols (e.g., :blink:, :idea:).

 Poll

 Most forums implement an opinion poll system for threads.
-Most implementations allow for single-choice or multi-choice (sometimes limited to a certain number) when selecting options as well as private or public display of voters.
-Polls can be set to expire after a certain date or in some cases after a number of days from its creation.
-Members vote in a poll and a statistic is displayed graphically.
+Most implementations allow for single-choice or multi-choice (sometimes limited to a certain number) when selecting options, as well as private or public display of voters.
+Polls can be set to expire after a certain date or, in some cases, after a number of days from their creation.
+Members vote in a poll, and a statistic is displayed graphically.

-RSS and ATOM

-RSS and ATOM feeds allow a minimalistic means of subscribing to the forum.
-Common implementations allow RSS feeds to list only the last few threads updated for the forum index and the last posts in a thread.